-The Medicaid Program does not require providers to enroll as Medicare providers, with few exceptions (i.e., skilled nursing facilities, general hospitals, clinics, and ambulance companies) and are not required to enter into a contract with all other payers simply because Medicaid requires providers to exhaust all existing benefits prior to the billing of the Medicaid Program.
-However, if providers do not enter into an agreement with other payers (excluding Medicare), then they must follow the instructions and requirements contained in Title 18 Section 542 of New York State Code of Rules and Regulations.
-These guidelines are searchable online at:
+Additionally, certain providers may be required to enter into a contract with other payers.
+If providers do not enter into an agreement with other payers (excluding Medicare), then they must follow the instructions and requirements contained in Title 18 NYCRR § 542.
+These guidelines are available online at:

-If an enrollee has third-party insurance coverage, he/she is required to inform the LDSS of that coverage and to use its benefits to the fullest extent before using Medicaid.
+Medicaid requires providers to exhaust all existing benefits prior to the billing of the Medicaid Program.
+If an enrollee has third-party insurance coverage, he/she must inform the LDSS of that coverage and to use its benefits to the fullest extent before using Medicaid.
 Supplementary payments may be made by Medicaid when appropriate.